jnsfndr/dynupdate/README.md

 # Updateclient for the DynDNS Host ddnss.de

-This client is at this moment only for Dualstack. <br />
+This client can update v4 and v6 <br />
-It updates IPv4 and IPv6 simultaneously.
+It can update v4 and v6 simultaneously.

 ## Usage